ywamsendai/ywamsendai-docs/docs/dts/faq.md

 Yes.
 All students are required to present valid health insurance on registration.
 This insurance must be valid in Japan.

+### Do I need any vaccinations?

+Generally speaking, visitors to Japan do not require any special vaccinations.
+However, to be on the safe side, any routine immunizations should be kept up-to-date.
+These include Measles-mumps-rubella (MMR), Diphtheria-tetanus-pertussis vaccine (DTaP), Varicella (chickenpox), and Polio.

+There is also a Japanese encephalitis vaccine that you may choose to consider, though Japanese encephalitis is extremely rare in the region we are based in.

 ### Is there anything I need to do before arriving?

 Make sure you have paid any fees due, prior to any deadlines.